 The fun and funky Fountain Square neighborhood is a top destination for Indy visitors.
 The neighborhood dates to the 1870s and is an enclave for creativity and entertainment.

-At the heart of the district is the Fountain Square Theater, a red brick building that was built in 1928 – and today houses vintage duckpin bowling lanes and classic cocktail bars.
+At the heart of the district is the Fountain Square Theater, a red brick building that was built in 1928.
+Today it houses vintage duckpin bowling lanes and classic cocktail bars.

 Other Fountain Square Indianapolis fun things to do are indulging in the cuisine.
 The neighborhood is well-known for its culinary contributions and visitors can get a taste on a Fountain Square Food Tour.